equinor/res2df/docs/introduction.rst

 *res2df* is a `Pandas DataFrame <https://pandas.pydata.org/>`_ wrapper around `resdata <https://github.com/equinor/resdata/>`_ and `opm.io
 <https://github.com/OPM/opm-common/>`_, which are used to access
-binary files outputted by reservoir simulators such as Eclipse, or its input files --- or any other tool outputting to the same data format, f.ex. `flow <https://opm-project.org/?page_id=19>`_.
+:term:`binary files outputted by reservoir simulators <output file>` such as Eclipse, or its :term:`input files <deck>` --- or any other tool outputting to the same data format, f.ex. `flow <https://opm-project.org/?page_id=19>`_.

 Most of the features can be reached from the command line, through the